-15.10.
-The NPPF requires local plans to define a network and hierarchy of centres.
-The Fenland Retail Hierarchy Study (June 2022) identifies March and Wisbech at the top of the hierarchy due to the wider range of services and facilities and as they are the principle comparison goods centres within the district.
+- 15.10 The NPPF requires local plans to define a network and hierarchy of centres.
+The Fenland Hierarchy Study (May 2022) identifies March and Wisbech at the top of the hierarchy due to the wider range of services and facilities and as they are the principal comparison goods centres within the district.
 The report notes that the towns of Chatteris and Whittlesey more closely meet the definition of the smaller 'District Centre'.
 The report also identifies a number of local centres, serving the day-to-day needs of their local communities.
-The Policies Map identifies these centres.

-15.11.
-Policy LP15 identifies the Town Centres and District centres of Wisbech, March, Chatteris and Whittlesey as EEAs.
+The Policies Map identifies these centres. - 15.11 Policy LP15 identifies the Town Centres and District Centres of Wisbech, March, Chatteris and Whittlesey as EEAs.